Zenith "Super De Luxe Trans-Oceanic Portable"

-Since I am a relative newcomer to the realm of vintage radio restoration, I have not yet amassed a large inventory of spare parts.
-When I take on a new project, I like to start by making a shopping list so everything will be available when I commence work.
-You would not start making a cake with only some of the ingredients in the kitchen, and the same holds true for your vintage radio work.
-Most of the information gathering is strait forward.
-I scrutinize the schematic, and cross reference it to the parts list (when available) and note any components which may be subject to failure due to the advanced age of the set.
-These include the paper capacitors, electrolytic capacitors, and the selenium rectifier.
-A few resistors may be needed, and I also test the vacuum tubes so that I know what I need.
-So far, this basically boils down to using good organizational skills.
-However, there are usually a few things that need clarification before I place that order.
-Most of the questions involve "best practices" in the field of vintage radio restoration, or perhaps a bit of radio theory.
-Each project is different and provides an opportunity to learn more.
-This section includes some of those questions and answers as they apply to the Zenith "Trans-Oceanic" Model B600.
+Being a relative newcomer to vintage radio restoration, I have not amassed a large inventory of spare parts.
+When I take on a new project, I begin by making a shopping list so everything will be available when the work starts.
+You start baking a cake with all of the ingredients in the kitchen, and the same holds true for vintage radio projects.
+Most of the information gathering is straight forward.
+Scrutinize the schematic, and cross reference it to the parts list (when available) and note any components that may be subject to failure due to the advanced age of the set.
+These include paper capacitors, electrolytic capacitors, and the selenium rectifier.
+A few resistors may be needed, and also test the vacuum tubes.
+So far, this process boils down to good organizational skills.
+However, there are usually a few things that need clarification before the parts order is placed.
+Most of the questions involve "best practices" in the realm of vintage radio restoration, or perhaps a bit of radio theory.
+Each project is different, and provides an opportunity to learn more.
+This section includes some questions and answers pertinent to the Zenith "Trans-Oceanic" Model B600.

 Question 01 (01-oct-2007)